g0ulartleo/mirante-alerts/README.md

 4. **Setting Up Alarms**

    Alarms are configured via YAML files in the `config/alarms` directory.
-The directory structure reflects the URL path for an alarm’s dashboard.
+The directory structure reflects the URL path for an alarm's dashboard (if no `path` is defined for the alarm).

    Example alarm configuration:
    ```yaml